abiosoft/caddyserver.com/public/blog/caddy_and_owncloud.md

 In this post, I'll walk you through how to set up ownCloud with Caddy for a secure, personal cloud service.

+**Update: Caddy's current release doesn't support WebDav yet, resulting in the desktop/mobile clients not working.
+Support for this is already included in the development branch, so you can either wait a until the next release, or compile Caddy yourself.**

 ownCloud
 --------